• Home

 10:30 a.m. - 12:30 p.m. except Tuesday when the Church is cleaned

-NOTE: Weekday Masses are held in St. Joseph's Adoration Chapel, located at the Parish Rectory House.
+NOTE: Weekday Masses are held in the main Church during Summer time and at St. Joseph's Adoration Chapel, located at the Parish Rectory House during Winter time.

 For other parish schedules, feel free to call or text the parish mobile number: 07871 643357